-If we're involved in creating new product designs, brands or innovations for Booker, we must always follow the Booker Technical Policy.
+If we're involved in creating new product designs, brands or innovations for Tesco, we must always follow the Brand Design Standards.
 We respect the IP rights of others.
-Stealing someone's idea reflects badly on Booker, damages customer trust and may result in legal action being taken against us.
+Stealing someone's idea reflects badly on Tesco, damages customer trust and may result in legal action being taken against us.

-- Always seek to create or source original designs and products for our customers. - Don't copy, use or be heavily inspired by other people's ideas. - Always follow the Booker Technical Policy and speak to Legal if you have any doubts about a proposed product name, design or innovation. - When you're developing new ideas, keep them confidential and talk to the Legal department about how to protect them. - Consult with Legal before allowing third parties to use our brands or other intellectual property. - Raise your concerns if you identify that another business has copied our ideas or breached our IP rights. - Take care if you are looking to import "grey goods" (sometimes called "parallel goods").
-Special rules are in place to ensure such goods area not counterfeit and that the rights of third parties are not violated (see the Grey Goods Process).
+- Always seek to create or source original designs and products for our customers. - Don't copy, use or be heavily inspired by other people's ideas. - Always follow the Tesco Brand Design Standards and speak to Legal if you have any doubts about a proposed product name, design or innovation. - When you're developing new ideas, keep them confidential and talk to Legal about how to protect them. - Consult with Legal before allowing third parties to use our brands or other intellectual property. - Raise your concerns if you identify that another business has copied our ideas or breached our IP rights. - Take care if you are looking to import "grey goods" (sometimes called "parallel goods").
+Special rules are in place to ensure such goods area not counterfeit and that the rights of third parties are not violated.

-- Q I'm designing a new chocolate bar.
-How do I ensure I'm not infringing anyone else's Intellectual Property? - A Know your market and what products and designs are already out there.
+Q I'm designing a new T-shirt range for girls.
+How do I ensure I'm not infringing anyone else's Intellectual Property?

+- A Know your market and what products and designs are already out there.
 You are free to take some inspiration from existing ideas, but don't copy another product.

-The Legal department would be happy to discuss your new product with you to make sure it's ok to use. - Q I'm planning on working with a third party to develop some new technology which could really improve efficiency at our distribution centres.
+The Legal team would be happy to discuss your new product with you to make sure it's ok to use. - Q I'm planning on working with a third party to develop some new technology which could really improve efficiency at our distribution centres.
 What steps should I take? - A You should always put in place an agreement with the third party which sets out who will own any IP in the new technology.
-The Legal department can advise if the new technology can be protected by a patent or any other form of intellectual property right.
+Your Legal team can advise if the new technology can be protected by a patent or any other form of intellectual property right.

 - Q I would like to start selling branded goods bought and imported from outside my local trading territory (Parallel Goods).
-What should I do? - A This should only be undertaken by the Tactical Trading Team.
-See the Grey Goods Process for details. - Q We're creating a new brand for a range of bakeware products which we plan to sell in several markets.
-How should we go about choosing a brand name? - A Liaise with Legal who will be able to advise on some informal checks and formal process you should undertake before proceeding.
+What should I do? - A This may be ok, so long as you are not breaching the brand owner's rights.
+For example, within the EU we can deal in parallel goods, subject to certain rules.
+Rules vary from country to country and the Legal team can provide specialist advice if needed. - Q We're creating a new brand for a range of bakeware products which we plan to sell in several markets.
+How should we go about choosing a brand name? - A Follow the Tesco Brand Design Standards and make sure your name is different from existing brand names used for identical and similar goods.
+You should also conduct internet searches and use your market knowledge to help you.
+Don't commit to one brand too soon in case there are legal issues with the name.